VirusIn0014/BLACK-PANTHERS-BOT/README.md

 - Fill API ID, API HASH, Phone number (with country code).
 - Paste the OTP received on Telegram.
 - If You have Enabled 2-Step Verification then fill your password.
-- Your HellBot Session Will be saved in your Telegram Saved Message.
+- Your PANTHERS Bot Session Will be saved in your Telegram Saved Message.
 - [![Replit](https://telegra.ph/file/68aacf214a17e366d9b60.jpg)](https://replit.com/@TheHellBot/HellBot?v=1)

 ### Terminal